MatthewLeComte/matthewlecomte/README.md

 > # **Matthew LeComte**
 >

-- 🔭 I’m currently working on ...
-A Password Generator Flutter App.
+- 🔭 I’m currently working on ... <ins>A Password Generator Flutter App.</ins>
 - 🌱 I’m currently learning ... **Solidity, Flutter, RestAPI, Web-stack.**
 - 👯 I’m looking to collaborate on ...
 Smart contracts and pentesting projects.
 - 🤔 I’m looking for help with ... **Writing malware and other advanced technical skills for pentesting/security.**